mendix/docs/content/addons/ats-addon/rg-two-desktoprecorder.md

 As the name suggests this recorder is a desktop application, which is powered by java.
 The desktop application will run in the background and only when you initiate recording from ATS will it activate.
 Once activated, the recorder will start a new chrome window on your computer and will record your activity in this window and send the recorded events back to ATS.
-To make sure that there is no confusion between the two browser windows, the one started by the recorder will display a large banner on top.
-The banner will state very clearly that the chrome window is being controlled by automated test software.
+To make sure that there is no confusion between the two browser windows, the one started by the recorder will display a prominent banner  whcih states that *the chrome window is being controlled by automated test software*.

 The communication between the desktop application and ATS will commence through a [chrome extension](https://chrome.google.com/webstore/detail/ats-desktop-recorder/bbhjdcfbnbpoffamjgjkfionmnhciife).
 This extension only needs permission to talk to the desktop application mentioned above.
 Therefore it complies with the new Google extension policy.